Mandatory Directive for Construction Projects – PDF:

 safe as possible, including but not limited to the following:

-- The Social Distancing Protocol: All businesses and governmental entities must fill out and submit a Revised Social Distancing Protocol within 14 days of the Order’s effective date.
-The Revised Social Distancing Protocol must be filled out using an updated template, which will be available here.
+- The Social Distancing Protocol: All businesses and governmental entities that have not already done so must fill out and submit a Revised Social Distancing Protocol under the October 5, 2020 Health Officer Order.
+Social Distancing Protocols submitted prior to October 11, 2020 are no longer valid.
+The Revised Social Distancing Protocol must be filled out using an updated template, which is available here.
 The Protocol is submitted under

 penalty of perjury, meaning that everything written on the form must be truthful and accurate to the best of the